Lance Sweets: Work

 During the time frame between Seasons 5 and 6 Sweets takes a sabbatical from the FBI while Dr. Brennan and Daisy went to the Maluku Islands, Booth was deployed to Afghanistan and Angela and Hodgins traveled to Paris.
 He was reluctant to return after calling off his engagement with Daisy but prosecutor Caroline Julian tricked him into returning by calling him up saying that Booth had returned with "posttraumatic stress syndrome" and needed psychological help (which was not true).

 In Season 9 he takes a brief sabbatical but returns in several episodes to assist with Booth's cases.
 After Booth kills Pelant, Sweets returns permanently, only to find that the department has acquired a new computerized profiling system called VAL and linked it to Dr. Camille Saroyan's office at the Jeffersonian.
 Throughout the episode "The Lady on the List", he makes his displeasure known to Booth and Cam, who comments to Sweets that he "may as well hate a transistor radio".
 Booth eventually shuts his VAL down when physical evidence disproved its analysis, stating that he still prefers Sweets to a computer.

 In Season 7, Sweets decided to earn his firearms qualifications, which likely meant that he was not a sworn special agent as FBI regulations require special agents to be armed.
 He stated that he wanted to back Booth up in light of the number of violent suspects Booth has to deal with on a regular basis and the fact that he also regularly accompanies Booth out into the field.
 At first Booth was skeptical and told Bones, "it's crazy for [Sweets] to own a gun".
 Unable to dissuade him, Booth "called in a favor" to take over as range master for Sweets' test stating that since Sweets wants to back him up, he needed to see for himself that he could trust Sweets with his back.
 Sweets was grazed by a bullet during the test but passed.
 In Season 9 he makes his first arrest, indicating that he has special agent status even though he is never addressed as such.

 Relationships

 Sweets had a relationship with Daisy Wick, an intern at the Jeffersonian.
 He asked her to marry him and later they broke up.
-At the beginning of the program's tenth season, Sweets is revealed to have impregnated Wick sometime prior to the first episode.
+At the beginning of the program's tenth season, Sweets is revealed to have impregnated Wick sometime prior to that episode.